CEI-lab/ece3400-2017/docs/index.md

 All labs are divided into two sub-labs.
 To ensure a good mix, it is required that you keep switching partners for the different labs.
 For example, if student A-F is a team; lab 1 should be solved by A-B-C and D-E-F; lab 2 by A-C-D and B-E-F; lab 3 by A-D-E and B-C-F; and lab 4 by A-E-F and B-C-D. Be sure to note what team members solve the sub labs on the website.

-We will host internal team evaluations and practice constructive critiscism.
+We will prompt team evaluations and practice constructive critiscism.
 Receiving and giving profesional feedback may be uncomfortable at first, but it is a skill that will help you in any future career.

 This [folder](./Grading/Readme.md) includes documents detailing how students will be graded.
 Be aware that a lot of changes has been made for Fall 2017 and that the score-chart may be changed throughout the semester.